brenns10/brennan.io/_drafts/csf-programming.md

 that there's already a truly excellent article written on the subject: "What is Code?", by Paul Ford in *Bloomberg*.
 You can find it [here][what-is-code].
 It's very long and goes into much more detail than I will here.
-I'd highly recommend it -- if you have the time and interest, read it after you finish this!
+I'd highly recommend it; if you have the time and interest, read it after you finish this!

 To understand what programming is and why we need it, you have to understand what a computer is at its most basic level.
 At the center of every computer, you have something called a *processor*.
-This is what you might think of as the "brain" of the computer, although it doesn't actually think.
-What it does do is follow instructions.
+This is what you might think of as the "brain" of the computer.
+But there's one crucial difference between a processor and a brain: a processor can't think.
+It can, however, follow instructions very quickly.
 Every time its internal clock ticks (up to billions of times per second), a processor reads another instruction and executes it.
 The instruction is always something simple.
 If you were to translate these instructions into English, they'd read something like this:

 * "add A and B, and store the result in C"
 * "move the number from A into B"